an-anime-team/anime-games-launcher/repository/standards/packages_authority.md

     description?: Localizable,

     // Variants of this resource.
-    // The same resource can update over time and change its hash.
-    // Here you specify all the hashes of this resource and their status.
-    variants: [hash: string]: ResourceStatus
+    variants: ResourceStatus[]
 };

 type ResourceStatus = ResourceTrusted | ResourceCompromised | ResourceMalicious;

-// Trusted resources are made by known people, proven to not contain
+// Trusted resources are made by known people, proven to not contain any
-// any malicious code.
+// malicious code.
-type ResourceTrusted = 'trusted' | {
+type ResourceTrusted = {
     status: 'trusted',

     // List of APIs which are allowed to be used by the resource.